 Braden++

 GitHub Actions used to have multiple versions of Visual Studio build tools installed on their Windows runners, but this was removed in May 2024.
-Instead, only the latest build tools are present, so we must find a way to install that specific version of MSVC ourselves.
+Instead, only the latest build tools are present, so we must find a way to install whichever specific version of MSVC ourselves.

 Cutting to the chase